-3. What are the advantages of upgrading to a Swamped Barrel?
+4. What are the advantages of upgrading to a Swamped Barrel?

-Either barrel choice is an excellent choice.
+Which is better, A straight octagon or swamped barrel?
+Either barrel choice is excellent.
 The decision is based solely on the shooter's preference.

-4. What tools do I need to build a kit?
+5. What tools do I need to build a kit?

 Each builder uses different tools and techniques.
 Here are a few suggestions: